Slavery in America: 9 Myths Debunked

 Myth #3 –The American Civil War had nothing to do with slavery

 As stated earlier, only 8% of high school seniors in America think that slavery was the major cause of the American Civil War (1861-1865).
-For years, many believe that the Civil War was mainly triggered by the issue of states’ rights.
+For years, many believed that the Civil War was mainly triggered by the issue of states’ rights.

 This myth is perhaps the greatest myth about slavery in America.
 The founders of the Confederacy definitely did not secede from the Union mainly because the union denied them their state rights.
-As it was seen in many of the official declarations of secession (in December 1860) by the Southern states, the South bemoaned the North’s hostilities and efforts to undermine their cherished institution of slavery.
+As it was seen in many of the official declarations of secession (in December 1860) by the Southern states, the South bemoaned the North’s hostilities and efforts to undermine what they saw as their cherished institution of slavery.

 The South was particularly aggrieved by the North’s refusal to return runaway slaves from the South, believing that it went against the Constitution and the various compromise acts of the 1850s.
 The South also wanted the North to clamp down on abolitionists – radical ones for that matter – in places like New England.
 Southern politicians were also irritated by the Northern states for allowing some African Americans to vote.